 The signing actuaries are independent of the plan sponsor.
 Ryan Falls is an Enrolled Actuary, a Fellow of the Society of Actuaries, and a Member of the American Academy of Actuaries, and meets the Qualification Standards of the American Academy of Actuaries.
 Finally, each of the undersigned is experienced in performing valuations for public retirement systems.

-Respectfully submitted,

-Gabriel, Roeder, Smith & Company
+Respectfully submitted, Gabriel, Roeder, Smith & Company

-R. Ryan Falls, FSA, EA, MAAA Senior Consultant & Actuary Lewis Ward Consultant
+R. Ryan Falls, FSA, EA, MAAA Senior Consultant & Actuary

-Ewis Ward
+wir Ward